jupyterhub/mybinder.org-user-guide/doc/about/user-guidelines.md

 This page details some guidelines and policies that we follow at ``mybinder.org``.

+:::{admonition} When in doubt, open an issue
+:class: warning
-:::{admonition,warning} When in doubt, open an issue If you're not sure whether your use-case is reasonable for `mybinder.org`, don't hesitate to [open an issue](https://github.com/jupyterhub/mybinder.org-deploy/issues/new?labels=question&template=ban_check.md) to ask if your planned usage is OK.
+If you're not sure whether your use-case is reasonable for `mybinder.org`, don't hesitate to [open an issue](https://github.com/jupyterhub/mybinder.org-deploy/issues/new?labels=question&template=ban_check.md) to ask if your planned usage is OK.